fred-gutierrez/snapnote/CONTRIBUTING.md

 - **Tailwind CSS**:
     *   Tailwind classes can be a mess at times, so it is highly encouraged to be very efficient with classes by preventing the use of unnecessary classes.
     *   Dark Mode is implemented with Tailwind CSS classes; always do your best to keep the changing values like colors next to each other, specifically when declaring `dark:` on any class.
-- **FontAwesome:** This project implements FontAwesome Pro 6.4.2 via CDN.
+- **Font Awesome:** This project implements FontAwesome Pro 6.4.2 via CDN.

 That's it.
 I would like to clarify that any sort of addition to SnapNote is heavily appreciated, and these guidelines are not to restrict you but to give you a path on how to interact with the code and community ❤️.